xlu29466/Liver_Cancer_Spatial_Transcriptomics/README.md

 harmony-pytorch
 pingouin
 tqdm
 ## Step 1:
+Read the raw data paper to get yourself familiar with the data and spatial transcriptomics.
+## Step 2:
 Download the proejct folder to local.
-## Step 2:
+## Step 3:
 Download raw data (HCC 1-4N, HCC 1-4L, HCC 1-4T, 12 folders in total) from "DataAccessWeb"(in this repo), put the downloaded files into a folder called "raw_data".
 Put "raw_data" folder in the project folder.
-## Step 3:
+## Step 4:
 Download the nHDP inference folder "nHDP" from Microsoft Teams SpatialSep - Files - Spatial_Eric - "nHDP" folder.
 Put the folder in the project folder.
-## Step 4:
+## Step 5:
 You are ready to explore the notebooks.
 ## Notebook Descriptions:
 1. read_visium.ipynb: Basic analysis of the raw data.
 Batch effects removal was also explored.
 No nHDP results involved.